antaresproject/docs/docs/services/datatables.md

                     })->make(true);
 }</code></pre>

-The '**editColumn**' method receives two arguments, the first one is the name of the column (coming from the 'html()' method the 'data' key's value when specifying the particular columns) and the second one is anonymous function determining the cell's value for a column.
+The '**editColumn**' method receives two arguments, the first one is the name of the column (coming from the 'html()' method, the 'data' key's value when specifying the particular columns) and the second one is anonymous function determining the cell's value for a column.
 The effect:

   ![AT_DATAS02](/img/docs/services/datatables/AT_DATAS02.png)